 Mahatma Gandhi was a prominent Indian political leader who was a leading figure in the campaign for Indian independence.
 He employed non-violent principles and peaceful disobedience as a means to achieve his goal.
 He was assassinated in 1948, shortly after achieving his life goal of Indian independence.
 In India, he is known as ‘Father of the Nation’.

 “When I despair, I remember that all through history the ways of truth and love have always won.
 There have been tyrants, and murderers, and for a time they can seem invincible, but in the end they always fall.
 Think of it–always.”

 Short Biography of Mahatma Gandhi

-Mohandas Gandhi was born, 1869, in Porbandar, India.
+Mohandas K. Gandhi was born in 1869, in Porbandar, India.
 Mohandas was from the social cast of tradesmen.
 His mother was illiterate, but her common sense and religious devotion had a lasting impact on Gandhi’s character.
 As a youngster, Mohandas was a good student, but the shy young boy displayed no signs of leadership.
 On the death of his father, Mohandas travelled to England to gain a degree in law.
-He became involved with the Vegetarian society and was once asked to translate the Hindu Bhagavad Gita.
-This epic of Hindu literature awakened in Gandhi a sense of pride in the Indian scriptures, of which the Gita was the pearl.
+He became involved with the Vegetarian Society and was once asked to translate the Hindu Bhagavad Gita.
+This classic of Hindu literature awakened in Gandhi a sense of pride in the Indian scriptures, of which the Gita was the pearl.

 Around this time, he also studied the Bible and was struck by the teachings of Jesus Christ – especially the emphasis on humility and forgiveness.
 He remained committed to the Bible and Bhagavad Gita throughout his life, though he was critical of aspects of both religions.